ibm-maximo-dev/quaggaJS/README.md

 - [Tips & Tricks](#tipsandtricks)
 - [Sponsors](#sponsors)

+## NOTE: Version is rebuilt to remove security issues

 ## What is QuaggaJS?

 QuaggaJS is a barcode-scanner entirely written in JavaScript supporting real-